typeof(1:5)

 environment(add5)

-#> <environment: 0x55cfedf3bfc0>formals(), body(), and environment() are R-level accessors to the three fields of the CLOSXP.
+#> <environment: 0x000001ef8168c970>formals(), body(), and environment() are R-level accessors to the three fields of the CLOSXP.
 The environment of add5 is the execution environment created when adder(5) was called, and it contains the binding n = 5.
-This is lexical scoping made concrete: the closure carries a pointer to the environment where it was born, and that environment stays alive as long as the closure exists (because the GC sees the pointer and keeps the environment reachable).
+This is lexical scoping made concrete: the closure carries a pointer to the environment where it was born, and that environment stays alive as long as the closure exists, because the GC traces the pointer and keeps the environment reachable.

 Every user-defined function in R is a CLOSXP.
-Even a simple function(x) x + 1 carries all three fields.
+Even a bare function(x) x + 1 carries all three fields.
 The distinction between “function” and “closure” that some languages make does not exist in R’s implementation: all functions are closures.
+But not all callable things in R are closures, and the mechanisms for reaching compiled code differ in important ways.

 Exercises